Trump and Hitler: How Accurate a Comparison?

 Stormtroopers — then and now

-The Nazi leader relied heavily on the violent, ragtime paramilitary groups that emerged in the wake of Germany’s 1918 defeat.
+The Nazi leader relied heavily on the violent, ragtag paramilitary groups that emerged in the wake of Germany’s 1918 defeat.
 He relied especially on the large number of so-called “storm troopers” mobilized to support the Nazi party as it enlisted millions of voters in the 1920s and 1930s.

 No large-scale private militias exist in the United States, but Trump’s friendly stance toward the Proud Boys and others involved in the 2021 assault on the Capitol reveals a parallel inclination to threaten the constitutional order.